 - No ice ax needed

 - No expedition Goretex needed

 What you need are:

-- Sleeping bag and sleeping mat (It is highly recommended to have one)
+- Sleeping bag and sleeping mat (it is highly recommended to have this for your own comfort)

-- Pair of inner thermal sweater to keep you warm inside
+- Pair of inner thermal underwear to keep you warm

 - Hiking socks

 - Hiking bag (minimum 50l+10)

 Additionally, you could consider bringing a warm hat/ head cover, scarf, sunglass, lip guard, sun cream, trekking pole, headlamp, windproof gloves, water bottle, water purification drop, camera accessory, first aid kit, etc.